reiver/article-20250227/README.md

 Instead, at least currently, the vast majority of developers building things for Bluesky (and the broader ATmosphere) —

-* only support the DID-PLC and DID-Web, which, ironically, even though (the commonly supported) DID-PLC and DID-Web are called "_DID_" (i.e., "decentralized identifier") they are **not** decentralized, but are instead centralized,
+* only support the DID-PLC and DID-Web — which, ironically, even though (the commonly supported) DID-PLC and DID-Web are called "_DID_" (i.e., "decentralized identifier") they are **not** decentralized, but are instead centralized,
-* don't directly communicate with users PDS (personal data server),
+* don't directly communicate with users PDS (personal data server) — but, instead use the centralized _Firehose-Relay_ that the (friendly and nice) Bluesky team (very generously) provides,
 * don't host their own _relay_ — but, instead use the centralized _Firehose-Relay_ that the (friendly and nice) Bluesky team (very generously) provides, and
 * don't host their own _AppView_ — but, instead use the centralized BLuesky AppView that they (friendly and nice) Bluesky team (very generously) provides.